-Each psychologist at Rose Park Psychology has a minimum of Masters level qualification in psychology, at least 5 years experience, and training in a range of evidence-based approaches, including: psycho-education, Cognitive Behaviour Therapy (CBT), Acceptance and Commitment Therapy (ACT), Mindfulness, Interpersonal Therapy, Eye Movement Desensitisation & Reprocessing (EMDR), and Hypnosis.
+Each psychologist at Rose Park Psychology has extensive experience and training in a range of evidence-based approaches, including: psycho-education, Cognitive Behaviour Therapy (CBT), Acceptance and Commitment Therapy (ACT), Mindfulness, Interpersonal Therapy, Eye Movement Desensitisation & Reprocessing (EMDR), and Hypnosis.
 We are committed to adopting effective treatment strategies as demonstrated by outcome research.

-Deborah Lawton has selected the psychologists who conduct their practice at Rose Park Psychology based on their commitment to sincerely applying their knowledge and skills to provide the best therapeutic outcomes for clients.
+Company owner, Deborah Lawton has selected psychologists who conduct their practice at Rose Park Psychology based on their commitment to sincerely apply their extensive knowledge and skills, to provide the best therapeutic outcomes for clients.
 She also aims to provide working conditions which facilitate psychologists to do their best work with a high level of support.
 Our psychologists have low workloads and regularly undergo professional supervision and training.

 Many of our psychologists are also trained and endorsed as clinical psychologists.
 This means that they have completed a Masters degree and two years of supervised practice in clinical psychology, and participate in additional training and supervision which supports and expands their skills as clinical psychologists.

 For more information about each psychologist at our Adelaide practice in Rose Park, click on their name to see a full profile.
 Alternatively, you can give us a call, and our receptionists will help you to select a psychologist whose training, experience, and interests match your presenting issues.